-The Housing Authority has the following developments in its pipeline: Rockview Phase II; Farnam Phase II 4%, Farnam Phase II 9%; Westville Manor Phase I, and Westville Manor Phase II.
+The Housing Authority has the following developments in its pipeline: Valley Townhomes; Farnam Phase II 4%, Farnam Phase II 9%; Westville Manor Phase I, and Westville Manor Phase II.
 As it relates to our approved TDC, the aforementioned developments shall not exceed the approved TDC.
-These developments are in the predevelopment stages, with the exception of Rockview that is in the closing stage.
-Rockview's TDC aligns more closely with the HUD approved TDCs.
-This is in large part of not having a significant amount of infrastructure.
+These developments are in the predevelopment stages.
 The Authority continues to work diligently to find creative construction options to receive a quality development that will have a lifecycle of 20 years while staying within the lower level of the approved TDC.